kashyab12/personal-site/content/projects/bookofthemonth.md

 #### Dec 30th
 I've been delving deeper into computer architecture for a couple months and am really fascinated by the abstractions in this space.
+#### Jan 9th
+Done with first 2 chapters i.e. a general intro and combinational logic.
+Looked over the concept of a tristate buffer which was something new for me.
+Onto sequential logic now, and capacitors!